Computing all maps into a sphere

-Related to the problem of determining $[X,Y]$ is the \emph{extension problem}: given $A\subset X$ and a map $f\:A\to Y$, can it be extended to a map $X\to Y$?
+\heading{The extension problem.} A problem closely related to computing $[X,Y]$ is the \emph{extension problem}: given a subspace $A\subset X$ and a map $f\:A\to Y$, can it be extended to a map $X\to Y$?
 For example, the famous \emph{Brouwer fixed-point theorem} can be re-stated as non-extendability of the identity map $S^n\to S^n$ to the ball $D^{n+1}$.
-A number of topological concepts, which may look quite advanced and esoteric to a newcomer in algebraic topology, e.g.\ \emph{Steenrod squares}, have a natural motivation in an attempt at a stepwise solution of the extension problem.
+A number of topological concepts, which may seem quite advanced and esoteric to a newcomer in algebraic topology, e.g.\ \emph{Steenrod squares}, have a natural motivation in trying to solve the extension problem step by step.

-Earlier developments around the extension problems are described in Steenrod's paper \cite{Steenrod:CohomologyOperationsObstructionsExtendingContinuousFunctions-1972}\iffull (based on a 1957 lecture series)\fi, which we can recommend, for readers with a moderate topological background, as an exceptionally clear and accessible, albeit somewhat outdated, introduction to this area.
-In that paper, Steenrod asks for an effective procedure for (some aspects of) the extension problem.
+\heading{Early results.} Earlier developments around the extension problems are described in Steenrod's paper \cite{Steenrod:CohomologyOperationsObstructionsExtendingContinuousFunctions-1972}\iffull \ (based on a 1957 lecture series)\fi, which we can recommend, for readers with a moderate topological background, as an exceptionally clear and accessible, albeit somewhat outdated, introduction to this area.
+In particular, in that paper, Steenrod asks for an effective procedure for (some aspects of) the extension problem.

-There has been an enormous amount of work in homotopy theory since the 1960s, with a wealth of new concepts and results, some of them opening completely new areas or reaching to distant branches of mathematics.
-However, as far as we could find out, the \emph{algorithmic part} of the program discussed in \cite{Steenrod:CohomologyOperationsObstructionsExtendingContinuousFunctions-1972} has not been explicitly completed up until now.
+There has been a tremendous amount of work in homotopy theory since the 1950s, with a wealth of new concepts and results, some of them opening completely new areas.
+However, as far as we could find out, the \emph{algorithmic part} of the program discussed in \cite{Steenrod:CohomologyOperationsObstructionsExtendingContinuousFunctions-1972} has not been explicitly carried out until now.